obreo/CodeCommit_Docker_Build/README.md

 # AWS CodeCommit in Simple English: Build & Push Docker Container
 ![Architecture](architecture.png)

-## This tutorial explains how AWS CodeCommit works and applies the Jenkins Pipeline Project as a Pipeline.
+## This tutorial explains how AWS CodeCommit works and builds, and pushes Docker Image to ECS as a Pipeline.

 ### INTRODUCTION